cmmid/connect_uk_social_contact_survey/README.md

 ## Overview

-This repository contains the code and analysis for the Connect study, a comprehensive study designed to understand patterns of social interactions across different age groups and settings in the United Kingdom.
+This repository contains the code and analysis for the Reconnect study, a comprehensive study designed to understand patterns of social interactions across different age groups and settings in the United Kingdom.

-This repository reproduces the analyses which can be carried out on the survey dataset `connect_survey.rds`, which can be found on Zenodo at (INSERT LINK).
+This repository reproduces the analyses which can be carried out on the survey dataset `reconnect_survey.rds`, which can be found on Zenodo at (INSERT LINK).

 ## Data Requirements

-To run the analyses, you will need to download the Connect survey dataset:
+To run the analyses, you will need to download the Reconnect survey dataset:

 1. Visit the Zenodo repository at: (INSERT LINK)
-2. Download the file `connect_survey.rds`
+2. Download the file `reconnect_survey.rds`
 3. Place the downloaded file in the `data/` directory of this repository

 The repository also requires census data for population weighting (see individual analysis instructions below).